Ciguatoxin 1: Mechanism of action

-In neuronal neural tissue

 One of the most prominent studies on the effects of P-CTX-1 on the neural tissue by Benoit et al in 1994 revealed that ciguatoxin-1 can induce spontaneous action potentials in frog myelinated neural fibres, that were eliminated by the addition of TTX.
 This allowed researchers to conclude that P-CTX-1 mechanism of action must involve voltage-dependent (Nav) sodium channels.
 Later in 2005, a similar study by Birinyi-Strachan et al confirmed this hypothesis by analysing the effects of P-CTX-1 on the excitability of rat dorsal root ganglion.
 This study has shown that ciguatoxin-1 can prolong the action potential and increase the afterhyperpolarisation of the cells.

 It has also been shown that P-CTX-1 acts differently on TTX-sensitive and TTX-resistant cells: in the former, it causes leakage current and reduction in peak signal amplitude, while in the latter it causes the reduction of peak amplitude and increased recovery rate from inactivation.
 These findings show that different action mechanisms of P-CTX-1may contribute to the big variety neurological symptoms as each type of neural tissue reacts to ciguatoxin in a different manner.

 Further studies were carried out to identify the mechanism of action of P-CTX-1 on Nav channels, which assumed a direct interaction between the toxin and the sodium channels.
 However, in 1992 Lewis disproved the original hypothesis and showed that the interaction is indirect, by the means of beta1-adrenoceptor stimulation.

 In their study Birinyi-Strachan et al have also shown that P-CTX-1 can also block delayed rectifier voltage gated potassium channels in rat neurons, which could generally contribute to the overall membrane depolarisation, prolonged action potentials, increased afterhyperpolarisation, and lowered threshold for action potential firing.
 These findings could further explain the origin of various symptoms of ciguatera such as paraesthesia or dysesthesia.

 It was also found that CTX-1 releases noradrenaline and ATP by asynchronous discharge of preganglionic perivascular axons.
 CTX-1 prolongs the action potential and afterhyperpolarisation duration.
 In a subpopulation of neurons, tonic action potential firing can be produced.

-In the gastrointestinal tract

-Even though ciguatera causes major gastrointestinal issues, so far P-CTX-1 hasn't been proven to have a direct effect on digestive systems.
+Even though ciguatera poisoning causes major gastrointestinal distress, so far P-CTX-1 hasn't been proven to have a direct effect on digestive systems.
 Terao et al showed that no morphological alterations were observed in the mucosa or muscle layers of the small intestine, despite the severe diarrhoea commonly observed upon P-CTX-1 administration.
 Other studies (Lewis et al 1984, Lewis, Hoy 1983) have shown that P-CTX-1 causes acetyl choline release from parasympathetic cholinergic nerve terminals, which suggests that nerve stimulation by P-CTX-1 is followed by nerve blockade, likely due to further nerve depolarisation.